Coastal Processes, Hazards, and Society

 After watching the video, please take a few minutes to think about what you just learned, and answer the questions below.

 As we discussed in Module 1, many coastal cities and smaller communities are increasingly vulnerable to coastal flooding, and sea level rise is a major concern for residents, businesses, and planners.
 The video mentioned multiple types of issues faced in a future with increasingly higher sea levels, including health problems and political unrest.
-In this module, we will explore science behind causes and effects of sea level change through Earth’s history and examine the recent sea level trends in the context of challenges facing coastal human communities, landscapes, and ecosystems at present.
+In this module, we will explore the science behind the causes and effects of sea level change through Earth’s history and examine the recent sea level trends in the context of challenges facing coastal human communities, landscapes, and ecosystems at present.

 The following is a NASA video (1:58) showing animation of sea level anomaly data.
 The data visualization introduced in the video demonstrates that in some areas sea level has risen, while in others it has fallen.
 Overall, the trend is a global increase in mean sea level, with an increase in the rate of sea level rise.